 Designed as a broad introduction to chemistry, topics include atomic structure, bonding, gas laws, interpreting the Periodic Table of Elements, stoichiometry, problem-solving, and concludes with an introduction to organic chemistry.
-This course satisfies science requirements for general education, Interdisciplinary Arts & Sciences and nursing certification programs.
+This course satisfies the natural and physical sciences requirement for general education.
 Course offering: As needed.
 Prerequisites: Satisfactory completion of MA108, equivalent or higher.
 Co-requisite: SI101L